GabeScott/standard-works-vault/General Conference/1981 October - People to People.md

 People who drift away from the true doctrine usually know in their hearts something is missing.
 The kernel of truth, though small, remains—never to be replaced with fame or money or worldly pleasures.

 The Savior placed a little child in the midst of the disciples and taught that they must become as little children in order to enter into the kingdom of heaven.
-He said, “For the Son of man is come to save that which was lost” (Matt.
-18:11), and to call all sinners to repentance.
+He said, “For the Son of man is come to save that which was lost” ([[Matthew 18.11|Matt.
+18:11]]), and to call all sinners to repentance.

 Michael Weir said: